 - Warning Verbal or Written

 - o Performance Improvement/Management Process

-- o Required Counseling
+- Required Counseling

-- o Required Training or Education
+- Required Training or Education

-- o Probation
+- Probation

 - Loss of Annual Pay Increase

 - o Loss of Oversight or Supervisory Responsibility

-- Demotion
+- \circ Demotion

 - Suspension with pay

 - Suspension without pay

-- o Termination
+- Termination

-- o Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.
+- Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.

-VII.
+- VII.
 Appeal of a Formal Resolution

 In those matters that do not involve the Student Code of Conduct, a limited appeal is available.
-All requests for appeal consideration must be submitted in writing to the Associate Vice President, Administration within five (5) calendar days of the delivery of the written finding of the Associate Vice President, Administration.
+All requests for appeal consideration must be submitted in writing to the Associate Vice President of Operations within five (5) calendar days of the delivery of the written finding of the Associate Vice President of Operations.
 Any party may appeal the findings only on the following ground: